PBR/QTM/README.md

 -pmc    A list of all pmcids as input.
 Use comma(,) as a separator between to ids.
 For example PMC4266912, PMC2267253

--o	    Filename of the output database.
-This database is in sqlite format.
-By default, there is no username and password for the database
+-o	Filename of the SQLite output database.
+By default, name of the database is resultQTM.db and there is no username and password for the database

+-csv	Filename of the csv output file.
+By default, name of the file is results_QTM

 -help	  HELP pages for QTL Table Miner++